nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 #### Things that were changed while developing the website

-* The hero image on a landing page looks different in the deployed version as the first image that I used turned out to be very pixelated.
-It also has a lot more space around it in tablet and desktop versions.
+* The hero image on a landing page looks different in the deployed version as the first image that I used turned out very pixelated.
+It also has much more space around it in tablet and desktop versions.
-* The images in the Biography section for desktop have some space around them for stylistic purpose.
+* The images in the Biography section for desktop have some space around them for stylistic purposes.
-* The work section for desktop no white background as there is no need to add that much negative space.
+* The work section for desktop has no white background as there was no need to add so much negative space.
-* The quotes section for tablet and desktop looks different as I decided to center the image.
+* The quotes section for tablet and desktop looks different as I decided to centre the image.
-* There is no white background in the subscribe section as I thought there is no need for contrast there.
+* There is no white background in the Subscribe section as I thought there was no need for contrast there.
-* The footer doesn't have text next to the social media icons as I thought it was unnecessary to add it.
+* The footer has no text next to the social media icons as I thought it was unnecessary to add it.

 ## Features